Manaslu Circuit Trek

 As per the tailored-made packages, porter is excluded.
 But if you would like to have porters, we will be more than happy to offer them.
 Normally, we provide a porter for two people, and he carries 20 kilos.
 A porter makes a massive difference in terms of avoiding carrying a burden of kilos and enjoying the beautiful surroundings.
 I am pretty sure you are fit enough, but if you ask me, I would recommend a porter since it makes a huge difference on the high altitude, rugged, and uneven trails.

-Manaslu Circuit Trekking Gear Checklist
+Manaslu Circuit Trekking Gear Checklist:

-• One down vest
+• One down jacket

 • Windproof trouser

-• Two pairs of hiking pants
+• Two pairs of trekking pants

 • One pair of shorts